Interview made by email with Kate E. Hinshaw and Ж for Analog Cookbook publication (2019) Publish on Analog Cookbook #1

-I mean, there was a program established in time – with a weekly radio program in the local station, a “exhibition” with paintings and video installation, a contextualized objects project (Mandibulae al mar y Totem al cielo by Carla), Revém Natura and a ‘educational’ action for kids with the desertification/ ambiental issue – but the in between spaces, the gaps, the non intentional, free and joy moments were also considered part of it.
+I mean, there was a program established in time – with a weekly radio program in the local station, a “exhibition” with paintings and video-space, a contextualized objects project (Mandibulae al mar y Totem al cielo by Carla), Revém Natura and a ‘educational’ action for kids with the desertification/ environmental issue – but the in between spaces, the gaps, the non intentional, free and joy moments were also considered part of it.

 The process of becoming of the village itself, the strong and permanent transformations held by “exterior” forces like the hurricane (Carlota) and other tropical tempests that occurs, the permanent transformation of landscape, territory and (capitalist) relations that tourism and foreigners presence bring to the village and etc. were somehow “invited” to compound this MAP(A).

-This affective and temporary cartography pretended to be a acknowledgment of this permanent but discontinuous mutation of life.
+This affective and temporary cartography pretended to be an acknowledgment of this permanent but discontinuous mutation of life.

 Kate: Why was it important to project Revém Natura outside?
 How do you see your work in conversation with the environment?

-Helio Oticica once said something that was really important to me … not sure how to translate, maybe “Antropophagy is to swallow the environment”.
+The famous brazilian artsits Hélio Oticica, once said something that was really important to me … not sure how to translate, maybe “Anthropophagy is to swallow the environment”.
 Revém Natura could had be an experience in that the environment swallows cinema and vice versa.

 Kate: Do you prefer showing in the gallery or in nature?

 Ж: It depends a lot of each project.

 In the “low market level” in which my work transit and in which they are experienced the galleries (a few) gave me more conditions to long-term exhibitions.
-“A União do Povo/ Peoples’ Union” which was a counter-site to perform architecture and a open call for dance in a interesting cultural space (not a gallery) was possible only because of the building architecture and non intentional uses of it.
+“A União do Povo/ Peoples’ Union” which was a counter-site to perform architecture and an open call for dance in a interesting cultural space (not a gallery) was possible only because of the building architecture and non intentional uses of it.

 Kate: Your work has screened all over the world!
 Where was your favorite place to screen your work?